Moving home and your benefits

 • your partner and making a joint claim

-• other adults who are not on your rental agreement (this includes your children and other relatives if they are over 18)
+• other adults, if they are not responsible for paying rent (this includes your children and other relatives if they are over 18)

 Living with your partner and joint claims

-You must tell the DWP when you start living together.
+You must tell the DWP when you start living with someone.

 If you live with your partner, you will need to make a joint claim for some benefits.
 For example, Universal Credit.